 Alla Tkachuk FRSA explores the power of creativity in business to bring change and argues that there is no innovation without creativity.

-'Creativity' means generating new ideas.
-In business, however, the novelty of ideas is not enough: they need to be practical.
-'Innovation' is bringing ideas into practice.
-It emerges from technological and non-technological knowledge, and impacts on all realms of business.
-Innovation is 'creativity in business'.
-There is no innovation without creativity.
+Creativity means generating novel ideas.
+In business, however, the novelty is not enough: the ideas need to be practical.
+Bringing novel and practical ideas into marketplace is innovation.
+It emerges from both technological and non-technological knowledge and impacts on all activities of a company.
+Innovation is creativity in business.

-Leveraging creativity and innovation is at the heart of a robust economic growth and competitiveness.
-According to the World Economic Forum, 'around 85% of productivity gains are related to investments in innovation.
-Innovation is now as important as infrastructure, skills and markets'.
-In light of the current economic sluggishness, companies must resist the pressure to cut back on innovation spending, warns the World Economic Forum, as it is critical to the future growth.”
+Leveraging creativity in business is at the heart of a robust economic growth and productivity.
+According to the World Economic Forum, “around 85% of productivity gains are related to investments in innovation.
+Innovation is now as important as infrastructure, skills and markets.
+In light of the current economic slowdown, companies must resist the pressure to cut back on innovation spending as it is critical to the future growth.”
 Creativity is essential to long-term business success.

 Profits are the goal of innovation.
-New services, operation models, processes, markets, and marketing methods - all impact on shareholder value.
+Renewal of products and services, operation models and marketing methods - all impact on shareholder value.

 Drivers of innovation